Lahasyakr/projectgroup8-cs615/README.md

 # projectgroup8-cs615

 ## Purpose
-This website provides data about project and the work done in each project phase.
+This website provides data about the project and the work done in each project phase.

 ## Contents
 1. Team Members